oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 JupyterHub is a multiuser version of the Jupyter (IPython) notebook designed for centralized deployments in companies, university classrooms and research labs.

-**URL**
+**More Information**

 https://jupyter.org